-Roller ski poles come in various materials and weight.
-Buying a softer roller ski pole ensures a better comfort and it's easier to avoid sore arms for beginners and intermediate roller skiers.
+Roller ski poles come in various materials and weights.
+Buying a softer roller ski pole ensures better comfort and it's easier to avoid sore arms for beginners and intermediate roller skiers.

 The more carbon a roller ski pole is built of, the more lightweight it normally will be.
 This is also an advantage when racing as each stroke is easier to make.